 Manage episode 474531068 series 164675

-Content provided by The Art of Education University.
-All podcast content including episodes, graphics, and podcast descriptions are uploaded and provided directly by The Art of Education University or their podcast platform partner.
+Content provided by The Art of Education University and The Art of Education.
+All podcast content including episodes, graphics, and podcast descriptions are uploaded and provided directly by The Art of Education University and The Art of Education or their podcast platform partner.
 If you believe someone is using your copyrighted work without your permission, you can follow the process outlined here https://staging.podcastplayer.com/legal.

 Andrea Slusarski returns to the show today to talk with Tim about creativity, pop culture, and making connections in the classroom!
 They begin with a discussion on how pop culture and visual culture can be used to connect with students in the art room, and how pop culture can inspire our creative endeavors.
 Listen as they talk about ideas on how to connect when we don't understand our students' cultural interests, the touchstones that we share across generations, and how what kids are seeing every day can lead to deeper discussions about art and art history.